 Once more, I’ve selected a song used in more than one movie.
 Like the opera aria I noted for the Patrick Cassidy piece in this series, we’re again in the classical music genre.
 This, another mournful piece, was used in a pair of films by two very different directors and film scorers.
 Both used the music in equally isolated deep space scenes from two very different sci-fi motion pictures almost two decades apart — I’m referring to the Adagio movement from Aram Khachaturian’s four-act Gayne Ballet Suite.
-An adagio is the term that refers to the speed the music is played, in this case “slow and stately (literally, “at ease”) (66–76 bpm)”.
+An adagio is the term that refers to the speed the music is played, in this case “slow and stately.
+Literally, “at ease” — 66–76 beats per minute (bpm).

 2001: A Space Odyssey (1968)

 Director James Cameron and composer James Horner had a number of understandable hurdles to overcome in delivering a sequel to one of the more iconic films and scores that closed the previous decade.
 Alien was all that, plus it delivered one of the best opening movie titles ever put on celluloid.
-To their credit, they took Aliens in another direction, yet maintained the core to that film and with a clear homage to another sci-fi classic (the one above).
+To their credit, they took Aliens in another direction, yet maintained the core to that film and with a clear homage to another sci-fi classic.
+The one above.
 Horner’s score is less subdued than Jerry Goldsmith’s, but it’s in keeping to each of their film’s narratives.
 Aliens‘ opening titles moved to establish Ripley at the long end of her lonely journey from the previous movie’s finale to this point.
-Dropping in 2001‘s musical ship analogy by way of Horner’s reproduced tribute to Gayne’s Adagio.
+Dropping in 2001‘s musical ship analogy by way of Horner’s quotation to Gayne’s Adagio.
 The movement segues in when the shuttle appears on-screen in the segment.
-Perhaps not coincidentally, the adagio commences as the composer’s credit appears.
+Perhaps not coincidentally, it commences as the composer’s credit appears.
 You’ll note his stamp on his piece is more up-tempo while still maintaining a forlorn mood of the music.
 It’s a tuneful hint to what’s to come and a nice acknowledgment to the ’68 film.

-Note: the only video for this title sequence is at the Art of the Title site and is not available for sharing, but you can view it via this link.
-YouTube does have the represented music track and is embedded below, the quoted section is from the 1:00 mark to 2:19 by the composer on the soundtrack.
+Note: the best video for this title sequence is at the Art of the Title site and is not available for sharing, but you can view it via this link.
+Fortunately, someone uploaded this segment to YouTube, the quoted section is from the 1:00 mark to the end.